864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Deep learning, commonly referred to as machine learning, is one of the most important technological factors for Industry 4.0 as it makes gathering and storing data simple and cheap.

-Deep learning machines are intimately tied with AI (artificial intelligence), which we will discuss further in a later section.
+Deep learning machines are intimately tied to AI (artificial intelligence), which we will discuss further in a later section.

 Predictive Quality & Safety Analytics